 Made possible by the Wayne Morse Center for Law and Politics, the Wayne Morse Suite serves as the home of the University of Oregon School of Law Portland Program.
-Located in the Skidmore Building within the White Stag Block, a historic Leadership n Energy and Environmental Design (LEED) Gold certified building; the facility serves as a classroom, an event space, and a formal presentation forum for visiting lecturers for the School of Law in the heart of Portland’s Old Town District.
+Located in the Skidmore Building within the White Stag Block, a historic Leadership in Energy and Environmental Design (LEED) Gold certified building; the facility serves as a classroom, an event space, and a formal presentation forum for visiting lecturers for the School of Law in the heart of Portland's Old Town District.

 The Wayne Morse Suite is currently pursuing LEED Platinum certification from the U.S. Green Building Council with the following sustainable design strategies: